-Pirlo – created in the town of Brescia, in the Lombardia region; composed of: white wine, Campari (or Aperol) and soda water.
+- Pirlo – born in the town of Brescia, in the Lombardia region.
+This drink is made of: white wine, Campari (or Aperol), and soda water.

-Spritz – Veneto region: simply made of sparkling water and white wine – the Spritz Aperol is an upgraded version.
+- Spritz bianco – straight from Veneto region.
+It’s a simpler choice, with sparkling water and white wine – the Spritz Aperol is an upgraded versio with Aperol.

-Rossini – named after the famous classical composer: mashed strawberries and Prosecco sparkling wine or, mostly used in nowadays, Champagne.
+- Rossini – named after the famous classical composer.
+It features mashed strawberries and Prosecco sparkling wine.

-Campari Soda – straight Campari with soda water added, comes already mixed in its own classic cone-shaped bottle.
-Campari can also be ‘corretto’ (additioned), with Gin which gives it a stronger body.
+- Campari Soda – straight Campari with soda water.
+Campari can also be ‘corretto’ (additioned), with the addition of Gin.

-Prosecco – sparkling wine (also called ‘Frizzantino’ in Northern Italy); the Prosecco is usually added to the Campari Soda, killing thus some of its bitterness.
+- Prosecco – sparkling wine (also called ‘Frizzantino’ in Northern Italy).

-Let us not forget the famous Bellini, created by a barman, at the Harry’s Bar in Venice, in 1948.
-It was created to celebrate a famous art exhibition of the noted painter Giambellino, whose real name was Giovanni Bellini.
+Finally, the famous Bellini.
+A barman at Harry’s Bar in Venice created it in 1948.
+It celebrated the art exhibition of painter Giambellino, whose real name was Giovanni Bellini.

 Here’s the recipe for the Bellini: